valentino7504/valentino7504/README.md

 - 👋 Hi, I’m Edwin, a Computer Engineering undergrad
 - 👀 I’m interested in Data Science, Artificial Intelligence and Web Development
-- 🌱 I’m currently learning about Data Structures, AI/ML algorithms in Python and React + jQuery
+- 🌱 I’m currently learning about Data Structures, AI/ML algorithms in Python and jQuery
 - 💞️ I’m looking to collaborate on anything Python or JS based to increase my skill level
 - 📫 How to reach me
 -   Email: edwinmbonyjr@gmail.com, edwin.ade@stu.cu.edu.ng